 - Employee Benefits

-In our commitment to continuing to evolve and develop our international capabilities JKJ is participates is a variety of organizations we actively participate in and have dedicated an abundance of time and resources towards contributing and bettering ourselves and partners.
+In our commitment to continuing to evolve and develop our international capabilities, we have dedicated an abundance of time and resources toward building relationships with our partners.

-We strongly value the important relationships we have developed around the world as many of the relationships are the foundations of what make our international capabilities unique and practical.
+We strongly value the important relationships we have developed around the world, as many of those relationships are the foundation of what makes our international capabilities unique and practical.

 A boutique international broker network of independently owned brokerage firms around the world.
 Uniba requires a commitment from its members to have owner participation in network event and an appointed international desk management fluent in English.
 This is a good baseline for international communication, but most importantly we have personal relationships with most members in the network and are able to assure multinational organizations direct access to ownership and an expected quality of care.